UnifiedEngineering/T-962-improvements/README.md

 4. RXD0 (UART0 input to MCU, LVTTL 3.3V)
 5. Ground (this ground is floating with respect to earth ground in the mains connector and chassis)

-Please refer to the firmware source for other GPIO assignments.
+Please refer to the firmware source (t962.h) for other GPIO assignments.

-This has only been tested on a fairly recent build of the T-962 (smallest version), build time on the back panel states 14.07 which I assume means 2014 July (or less likely week 7 of 2014).
+This is mainly tested on a fairly recent build of the T-962 (smallest version), build time on the back panel states 14.07 which I assume means 2014 July (or less likely week 7 of 2014), success/failure reports from other users are welcome!

 As mentioned elsewhere, make sure the protective earth/ground wire from the main input actually makes contact with the back panel of the chassis and also that the back panel makes contact both with the top and bottom halves of the oven!